Skip to main content

 FairCom DB Notify allows you to define event criteria on any FairCom DB database file.
 The file is actively monitored and a FairCom DB Notify processing event is triggered when the criteria are satisfied.
 When triggered, FairCom DB Notify sends a configurable MQTT message to a specified MQTT Broker.

-This tutorial describes how to set up these event criteria either with non-secure communication or with secure FairCom DB Notify communications between a FairCom DB Server and a FairCom MQ broker using OpenSSL and x509 authentication.
+This tutorial describes how to set up these event criteria either with non-secure communication or with secure FairCom DB Notify communications between a FairCom DB Server and a FairCom MQ broker using Transport Layer Security (TLS) authentication.

 • Ensure that FairCom DB and FairCom MQ are installed and running.